School Committee - February 08, 2024

 Thank you.

-Yeah, so for the first one, the critical needs from last year that were unmet that we included this year were
+Yeah.
+So for the first one, the critical needs from last year that were unmet that we included this year were exclusively the ones that were kind of mandated.

-So that included, because of our increased numbers with our English language learners, adding that ELL coordinator, or at least to coordinate the program, but also provide direct service.
+So that included because of our increased numbers with our English language learners, adding that EL coordinator, or at least we to coordinate the program, but also provide direct service.
+That means, you know, teaching and in push in with kids, it's not only, it's not just a critical need anymore.
+It's really in order to meet the mandated needs of those kids, we need those additions.

 So we included that.

-What else was it?
+We also, what else was it?

-This is a little different.
+Oh, we included, this is a little different.

-is perhaps not mandated, but because of the number, the amount of technology we have both within the high school and throughout the district, adding an additional technology person in the form of a tech administrator, which would then help us to reorganize our entire tech department to meet the needs of the district with all the technology we have.
+It's perhaps not mandated, but because of the number, the amount of technology we have, both within the high school and throughout the district, adding an additional technology person in the form of a tech administrator, which would then help us to reorganize our entire tech department to meet the needs of the district with all the technology we have.
+So that, because also the, you know, the technology is not just about Chromebooks and about interactive whiteboards.

 It's also about all the technology that's infused into the high school that might be more operational and facilities technology.

-Then there was a bunch as far as the, um, coordinators for ELL, I mean, for, uh, science and social studies, those were included last year, but they're not included in this year's budget.
+So it's part of that as well.
+So those are the two things that really were from unmet needs.
+Then there was a bunch, as far as the coordinators for ELL, I mean, for science and social studies, those were included last year, but they're not included in this year's budget.

-mandated by the state to add 11th and 12th grade options by this year as well, by next year as well.
+Oh, the last thing, I think we did list physical education last year, and we did put that in because we've been mandated by the state to add 11th and 12th grade options by this year as well, by next year as well.

 Will you indulge me to just follow up?